ssube/onnx-web/docs/user-guide.md

 Upload a source image for inpaint.

+Image sources are _not_ persisted when you reload the page, unlike other parameters.

 #### Mask canvas and brush parameters

 Upload or draw a mask image.

 White pixels will be replaced with noise and then regenerated, black pixels will be kept as-is in the output.

+Image sources are _not_ persisted when you reload the page, unlike other parameters.
+If you want to keep a mask you have painted in the browser, right click on the canvas and use the "Save image as..." option.

 - Fill with black
   - Keep all pixels